vkurzweg/slot-machine/ReadMe.md

 ### Welcome to Slot Machine

+Click here to play:

+https://vkurzweg.github.io/slot-machine/

 Modeled after the casino classic, this game is played by pressing a button to select a bet amount and 'spin' a display of symbols.
 Players are rewarded for two or three matching symbols on the payline.
-Rewards are calculated according to the bet amount and symbol value ('Ghost' being the greatest value and 'Wavy Dash' being the least).
+Payouts are calculated according to the bet amount (1x payout for $1 bet, 2x payout for $2, etc) and symbol value ('Ghost' being the greatest value and 'Wavy Dash' being the least).

-Click here to play:

-https://vkurzweg.github.io/slot-machine/

 This game was built using HTML, CSS, and JavaScript.
+Next steps include adaptation for mobile and tablet screens.

 ### Pseudocode